TedCryptoOrg/validator-commission-script/README.md

 CHAIN_NAME -- Chain name (for mintscan purposes) CHAIN_ID -- Chain id
-DENOM -- Denomination the `u` version e.g. utoken
-NODE -- Can be public, one of your nodes or http://localhost:26657 if you are running locally RESTAKE_MIN_BALANCE -- Min balance you want to restake, to avoid paying high fees for small amounts (default: 10000) RESTAKE_WALLET_ADDRESS -- Usually your validator address (commission wallet)
+DENOM -- Denomination the `u` version e.g. utoken GAS_FEES -- The gas fees to be used as default on your commands NODE -- Can be public, one of your nodes or http://localhost:26657 if you are running locally RESTAKE_MIN_BALANCE -- Min balance you want to restake, to avoid paying high fees for small amounts (default: 10000) RESTAKE_WALLET_ADDRESS -- Usually your validator address (commission wallet)